wchang615/IEEE-ICIR-ACIR/README.md

 The ACIR Competition is open to anyone interested in Intelligent Reality development – researchers, university students, hobbyists, professionals, or anyone else.

 <H3>Teams </H3>
-You may register as a team (up to five per team) or an individual.
+You may register as a team (up to five persons per team) or an individual.

 <H3>Instructions</H3>
 Competition participants must meet the following guidelines: